At Spectra Energy, we believe that environmental stewardship is an essential part of our mandate.

 Our safety procedures include detailed inspections during manufacturing, construction and operations.

-Here are some of the measures we are taking to ensure the safety of this new natural gas line:
+Here are some of the measures we are taking to ensure the safety of the Westcoast Connector:

 - Designed and built in accordance with Canadian Standards Association standards and Oil and Gas Commission regulations.